rmarkello/abagen/docs/user_guide/parcellations.rst

 based on different geometry please refer to :ref:`usage_parcellations_special`, below.

+Finally, when in doubt we recommend simply using a standard-space, group-level atlas; however, we are actively investigating whether native-space atlases provide any measurable benefits to the ``abagen`` workflows.

 .. note::

     The donor-native volumetric versions of the DK parcellation shipped with